flarogus/flarogus/README.md

 Violating a rule can get you warned.
 Violating different rules gives a different number of warning points.
 Gathering 5 warning points will get you temporarily banned for until your warns expire and your warning score drops below 5.

-If a multiversal admin or moderator considers your message inapropriate, they can delete it or apply another kind of punishment.
+If a multiversal admin or moderator considers your message inappropriate, they can delete it or apply another kind of punishment.
 A severe violation can get you or even your whole guild banned on-spot, so try to not go nuts there.

 Deleting or editing the original message also deletes or edits it in other channels.
-This action can be performed by guild-specitic authorities too if they consider that the message sent in their specific channel is inapropriate.
+This action can be performed by guild-specific authorities too if they consider that the message sent in their specific channel is inappropriate.
 If you can't access the original message, you still can delete it from all channels by replying to it with `!flarogus multiverse deletereply`.
 Normal users can only delete their own messages this way.